adap/flower/examples/advanced-pytorch/pytorch-example-low-level/README.md

 ### Run with the Simulation Engine

-With default parameters, 25% of the total 50 nodes (see `num-supernodes` in `pyproject.toml`) will be sampled for `fit` and 50% for an `evaluate` round.
+With default parameters, 20% of the total 50 nodes (see `num-supernodes` in `pyproject.toml`) will be sampled in each round.
 By default `ClientApp` objects will run on CPU.

 ```bash
 flwr run .